ar1997/0X/README.md

 - Ganache

-Ganache will give you needed Ethereum nodes where you can put the smart contract you write.
+>Ganache will give you needed Ethereum nodes where you can put the smart contract you write.
 It runs locally on the machine itself.
 By default it gives you ten accounts to play with.
 It is strictly for development purposes.

 - IPFS Companion (Add-on for both Firefox and Chrome; To redirect requests from the browser to the IPFS node)

+>If you have a daemon running locally, IPFS companion can make things simpler and faster for you.

 - Metamask (Add-on Firefox/Chrome)

-Metamask can manage your Ethereum wallet.
+>Metamask can manage your Ethereum wallet.
 Show you details about the network, transactions and authorize transactions.
 It will help you manage your Ethereum wallet.

 ```
 git clone https://github.com/ar1997/0X